The Infants Act, Mature Minor Consent and Immunization

 A child who is a mature minor may make their own health care decisions independent of their parents' or guardians' wishes.
 In B.C. there is no set age when a child is considered capable to give consent.

-- the need for the treatment;
+- The need for the health care

 How does "mature minor consent" relate to immunization?

 In B.C., immunizations for school-aged children are routinely given in grade 6 and grade 9 (and other grades if children are behind in immunization or at risk for certain vaccine-preventable diseases).
 Most of the time, the vaccines are given by nurses at immunization clinics held at schools.
 Children may also get vaccines at a health unit, youth clinic, doctor's office or pharmacy.
 In all of these settings, a child can consent to the vaccine on their own behalf if the health care provider has determined that the child is capable of making this decision.

 Although there is no set age for when a child becomes capable, common practice is for parents or guardians of children 12 years of age and younger to give consent for their child to be immunized.
 However, there may be extenuating circumstances in which a child of this age may provide their own consent.
 Older children are given the opportunity to consent for themselves.
 If a child refuses a vaccine for which their parent or guardian has consented, they must be informed of the risks of not having it.

 The immunization records of any child who gives their own consent will not be shared with the parent or guardian, unless the child gives permission.

 How does the health care provider decide if a child is capable to give consent for immunizations?

 Before accepting consent from a child, a health care provider has to give the child information about the vaccine.
 The health care provider will review the following information with the child using a provincial resource like a HealthLinkBC File:

 - Which vaccine they are due to get